 In the historic market town of Corsham you’ll find independent shops, restaurants, cafés and pubs, peacocks roaming freely and maybe even Captain Poldark!

-Corsham is at the south-western edge of the Cotswolds and eight miles northeast of Bath.
-Surrounded by beautiful countryside, with a historic High Street made up of mellow, Georgian stone buildings, Corsham was historically a centre for agriculture and later, the wool industry.
-It remains a focus for quarrying Bath Stone.
+Corsham is on the south-western edge of the Cotswolds and eight miles northeast of Bath.
+Surrounded by beautiful countryside, with a historic High Street of mellow, Georgian stone buildings, Corsham was historically a centre for agriculture and later, the wool industry.

-It contains several notable historic buildings, such as the Flemish Cottages, built in the seventeenth century to house a group of Flemish weavers and the Hungerford Almshouses.
-You will also find the beautiful Corsham Court.
+Corsham contains several notable historic buildings, such as the Flemish Cottages, built in the seventeenth century, and the Hungerford Almshouses.
+You'll also find the beautiful Corsham Court.

-Set in Capability Brown designed gardens, Corsham Court is one of England's finest stately homes, based upon an Elizabethan Manor dating from 1582, and is home to the resident peacocks!
-The interiors are laid out as a suite of magnificent Georgian Staterooms, the work of leading eighteenth and nineteenth century architects.
+Set in Capability Brown designed gardens, Corsham Court is one of England's finest stately homes, dating from 1582, and home to resident peacocks.
+The interiors are laid out as a suite of magnificent Georgian Staterooms, the work of leading eighteenth and nineteenth-century architects.

-An ideal base away from the city of Bath and with good transport links to explore the surrounding area, Corsham also has a unique and vibrant arts centre, The Pound, a bustling hub of music, theatre and art.
+An ideal base away from the city of Bath and with good transport links, Corsham also has a vibrant arts centre, The Pound, a hub of music, theatre and art.